 “I had a blood test to find out my blood type and find out if my Iron levels were low.
 I was also tested for HIV, hepatitis B and syphilis.
 I also had a urine test to check levels of protein and find out if I am at risk for pre-eclampsia, which can be a dangerous condition.”

 Blood tests are offered as a part of routine antenatal screening.
-These should be carried out as early as possible in pregnancy and is recommended for every pregnancy.
+These should be carried out as early as possible in pregnancy and are recommended for every pregnancy.

 Tests carried out for screening can help you make choices about further tests and care or treatment during your pregnancy or after your baby's born.